wikirate/wikirate4py/docs/source/cursor.rst

 Introduction
 ------------

-We use pagination a lot in WikiRate API development.
+We use pagination a lot in Wikirate API development.
 Iterating through companies, metrics, answers, relationship answers, sources, topics, projects etc. In order to perform pagination, we must supply an offset and a limit parameters with each of our requests.
 This requires a lot of boiler plate code just to manage the pagination loop.
 To facilitate iteration and require less code, wikirate4py provides the `Cursor` object.